-In addition to the components required in the monthly investment report, a narrative shall accompany the portfolio report addressing noteworthy items, deviations from the investment policy, comments on the fixed income markets and economic conditions, possible changes in the portfolio going forward, and thoughts on investment strategies.
+In addition to the components required in the monthly investment report, within 45 days following the end of the quarter, a narrative shall accompany the portfolio report addressing noteworthy items, deviations from the investment policy, comments on the fixed income markets and economic conditions, possible changes in the portfolio going forward, and thoughts on investment strategies.
 The quarterly report shall also include a statement of compliance with the investment policy and a statement of the ability to meet expenditures for the next 6 months (or an explanation as to why sufficient money shall, or may, not be available).